 If you haven’t ever heard or tried these different Mexican fruits, see if one of these appeal to you:

-A little strange looking, this Rambutan fruit is red and hairy.
+A little strange looking, Rambutan fruit is red and hairy.
 You’ll usually find this in the southern states of Mexico and each one is about the size of a golf ball.

 You might even see these little fruits being sold in wheelbarrows.
 They are usually sold in bags and taste remarkably sweet, very similar to lychees.